About the Programme

 New Frontier- Sex sorted semen of cattle and buffalo breeds

 The Indian dairy sector is growing at a rapid pace.
-There is both an opportunity as well as a need for Indian farmers to improve the productivity of their milch cattle and scale up the programme to improve the national production and increase their economic benefits.
+There is both an opportunity and a need for Indian farmers to improve productivity and expand in scale to improve national production and increase the economic benefits they receive.
 Cattle husbandry among Indian farmers in the past was primarily to supply draft power for crop farming.
-Agricultural mechanization is reducing the utility of male cattle and buffaloes for draft purpose and the primary objective of cattle keeping is now shifting towards dairying.
-The increase in AI coverage is also expected to produce several millions of male animals whose utility is reducing due to increasing agricultural mechanization and the socio-cultural ban on cattle slaughter.
-The male animals are lost from the system either through early calf mortality, due to neglect, or release into the village common land where they graze unattended.
-These males become a hazard and defy the planned breeding intervention due to indiscriminate crossing while grazing, transmission of venereal diseases, damage and loss of agricultural crops while competing for the already scarce feed and fodder resources.
-They also create problems for general disease control, as they do not undergo regular preventive vaccinations.
+Agricultural mechanization is reducing the utility of male cattle and buffalo for draft, and the primary objective of cattle keeping is turning towards dairying.
+The increase in AI coverage in turn is expected to produce several millions of male animals whose utility is reducing owing to the reasons of increasing agricultural mechanization and a socio-cultural ban on cattle slaughter.
+The male animals are lost from the system either through early calf mortality, due to neglect, or release into the village commons where they roam unattended.
+These released males become a hazards for a planned breeding intervention due to indiscriminate crossing while grazing, and transmission of venereal diseases, while also causing damage and loss to farmer crops besides competing for the scarce feed and fodder resources.
+They also create problems for general disease control, as they do not undergo regular vaccination programmes.

 Abbreviations